Table of Contents

 Key Findings

-- Bifidobacterium Growth: Some studies indicate that coffee consumption can increase levels of Bifidobacterium, a beneficial strain of bacteria in the gut.
-This suggests that, when consumed responsibly, coffee may complement your probiotic regimen.
+- Bifidobacterium Growth: Some research shows that coffee consumption can increase levels of Bifidobacterium, a key beneficial bacterial strain.

 Reflecting on Your Wellness Journey